 Table of Contents

-Dr. Thomas Sowell Quotes
+Thomas Sowell Quotes on Economics and Incentives

-“There a three questions that I think would destroy most of the arguments on the left.
+“There are three questions that I think would destroy most of the arguments on the left.
 The first is, ‘Compared to what?’
 The second is, ‘At what cost?’
-And the third is, ‘What hard evidence do you have?'”
+And the third is, ‘What hard evidence do you have?’”

 - Thomas Sowell, The Difference Between Liberal and Conservative